WarrenGrugett/Final-Project/FinalProject/README Proposal.txt

 Defend against the enemy troops by preventing them from reaching the end of the map.
 Once your health falls down to zero, the game is over.

 Must-haves:
-Different levels (new units unlock)
+-Different levels (new units unlock)
-Different troops (4)
+-Different troops (4)
-Different towers (4)
+-Different towers (4)
-Upgrading units
+-Upgrading units
-Income used to deploy more units
+-Income used to deploy more units
-Lose when health reaches 0
+-Lose when health reaches 0

 Want-to-haves:
-Sound effects
+-Sound effects
-Ranks (based on number of wins)
+-Ranks (based on number of wins)
-Different maps per level
+-Different maps per level
-Combat between troops (interaction)
+-Combat between troops (interaction)
-Ranged units, in addition to melee units
+-Ranged units, in addition to melee units

 Stretch:
-1v1 gameplay with 2 people total playing live Different game modes
+-1v1 gameplay with 2 people total playing live -Different game modes
-Animations for shooting and dying
+-Animations for shooting and dying
- 3D graphics
+-3D graphics
-Troops have special abilities which can be used
+-Troops have special abilities which can be used

 Classes:
-Gameboard: The contents of the window while the game is being played
+-Gameboard: The contents of the window while the game is being played
-GameMenu: The menu screen of the game
+-GameMenu: The menu screen of the game
-Main: The class used to run the game
+-Main: The class used to run the game
-Map: The background image, wall data, and troop patterns for the current map
+-Map: The background image, wall data, and troop patterns for the current map
-PauseMenu: The pause screen of the game
+-PauseMenu: The pause screen of the game
-Sprite: Any Troop or Tower displayed on the screen
+-Sprite: Any Troop or Tower displayed on the screen
-Tower: Any stationary defensive unit created by the player
+-Tower: Any stationary defensive unit created by the player
-Troop: Any mobile unit created by the computer or the player
+-Troop: Any mobile unit created by the computer or the player
-V: The variable class, used to store variables that will not be changed during runtime
+-V: The variable class, used to store variables that will not be changed during runtime
-Window: The window that contains the entire game
+-Window: The window that contains the entire game

 Troop/Tower Subclasses:
-Knight
+-Knight
-Giant Warrior
+-Giant Warrior
-Archer
+-Archer
-Machinist
+-Machinist
-Generator
+-Generator
-Cannon
+-Cannon
-Tank
+-Tank
-Chipper
+-Chipper

 Responsibilities:
 Sepehr: Work on troop/building classes (attributes and functionality)